prescottbreeden/SASS-create-project-script/README.md

 # SASS-create-project-script v1.1
 This repository contains two bash scripts to generate a modular SCSS folder structure for writing and organizing maintainable style sheets and a second script to delete all the files the script creates (see warnings below on this functionality).
+Documentation for this script can also be found by opening the index.html file in a browser (note: this file is only generated if you choose 'Yes' when prompted to create an index.html file).

 ## Node Packages that the Script Installs as Dev Dependencies:
 - node-sass